activus-d/activus-d/README.md

 ## About Me
 <img src="https://i.pinimg.com/originals/00/4b/17/004b173f6e3d6843df10114e087f30a8.gif" width="50" height="50" />

-My journey as a software engineer and technical writer is a blend of expertise and  dedication.
+My journey as a software developer and technical writer is a blend of expertise and  dedication.
 I possess diverse skill sets encompassing JavaScript, Python, Django, HTML, CSS, Markdown, Git, and GitHub.
 I've not only delved into the intricacies of technical writing but also exhibited a profound understanding of user research and information architecture.

 I gained open-source community experience at Wagtail, a free and open-source content management system (CMS).
 I worked with the organizers to adapt onboarding tutorials for new Wagtail users.